torvalds/linux/Documentation/networking/device_drivers/ethernet/stmicro/stmmac.rst

 mode supports the IEEE 802.3 MAC operation at 100Mbps, 1000Mbps and 1Gbps.

-The LPI mode allows power saving by switching off parts of the communication device functionality when there is no data to be transmitted & received.
+The LPI mode allows power saving by switching off parts of the communication device functionality when there is anal data to be transmitted & received.
 The system on both the side of the link can disable some functionalities and save power during the period of low-link utilization.
 The MAC controls whether the system should enter or exit the LPI mode and communicate this to PHY.